Iram Khan from India is the YES Student of the Month

 By Ophelia Bediako (YES 2015-2016, Ghana, placed by Greenheart in Lowville, New York)

 Before participating on the YES program, I was a shy girl with low self-esteem, who did not know much about places outside her local community in Kumasi, Ghana.
-My first visit to the capital of Ghana, Accra, was to get vaccinated for the YES program.
+My first visit to the capital of Ghana, Accra, was to get ready to leave for the YES program.
 I was so nervous on the flight to the U.S., where I was going to live with people I knew only by photo.
 I had no idea how I was going to be treated or manage without my parents.
 Before leaving Ghana, I was told, "You are going to eat ‘mortuary food’ in America," meaning that the food in America is unhealthy.
 To my surprise, my host family valued organic food and used many of the same spices used in Ghana.

 I began to emerge from my shyness because my host family was there to support me.
 They encouraged me to get involved in extracurricular activities at school.
 I had great opportunities to volunteer, and it boosted my self-esteem to be of use and put smiles on the faces of others.
 My favorite experience was volunteering at Beaver Camp with my host family.
 It was always a privilege to meet new people from different places, learn from them, and enlighten them about Ghana.